christophebrucker/authorize_access/README.md

 **4.Next Steps**

-Evaluate pros/cons for the blockchain to be private / permissioned.
+a.Evaluate pros/cons for the blockchain to be private / permissioned.

-Define the property of the Healthcare data lake
+b.Define the property of the Healthcare data lake

-Store on the blockchain the access granted by one patient as a tuple (Rust data type) : (patient_id, data_address, timestamps)
+c.Store on the blockchain the access granted by one patient as a tuple (Rust data type) : (patient_id, data_address, timestamps)